rupl/chrisruppel.com/blog/_posts/2025-03-03-modernizing-with-web-platform-reduced-motion.md

 ---
 title: 'Modernizing with the Web Platform: Reduced Motion'
-summary: Demonstrating how the modern Web Platform can drastically simplify and enrich an old codebase.
+summary: Demonstrating how the modern Web Platform can simplify motion reduction on an old codebase.

 video:
   width: 600px